top of page

 $16,600

-In plain terms: Your plan needs a higher upfront deductible, but with a cap on total costs.
+In plain terms — your plan needs a higher upfront deductible, but there's a cap on how much you'll ever pay out of pocket in a year.

 ⚠️ One important clarification